russellballestrini/russell.ballestrini.net/content/2019-01-19-aws-nvme-to-block-mapping.rst

 :tags: Code, DevOps
 :status: published

 Recently at work I transitioned our fleet from Ubuntu 14.04 LTS to Ubuntu 18.04 LTS.
-During the process I noticed an issue with our newer generation AWS EC2 instance types (specifically the ``c5.2xlarge``).
-AWS was assigned the ``root`` block device to ``/dev/nvme1n1`` while my ``data`` device presented as ``/dev/nvme0n1``.
+During the process I noticed an issue with our newer generation AWS EC2 "nitro" based instance types (specifically ``c5.2xlarge``).

+AWS was presenting my ``root`` block device as ``/dev/nvme1n1`` and my ``data`` device as ``/dev/nvme0n1``.
 For obvious reasons, this seemingly random and out-of-order assignment breaks my provisioning scripts.

-After much research and deep thought, I came up with a solid work solution.
+After much research and deep thought, I came up with a solid solution.

 I found a barely documented tool called ``ebsnvme-id`` on the official Amazon Linux AMI and wrote a wrapper (``nvme-to-block-mapping``) to iterate over all possible combinations of ``/dev/nvme[0-26]n1`` to create a symlink to the block mapping selected when we launch the EC2 instance.